West Morris Mendham High School: Boys' tennis

-Girls tennis
+Girls' tennis

 The team won the Group III state championship in 2004 (vs. Northern Highlands Regional High School) and 2012 (vs. Princeton High School).

 Fencing

 Both the boys' and girls' fencing teams annually place at the top five in the state.
 In 2011, the girls finished second in the state, and the boys finished fourth.
 2009 graduate Emilee Kovolisky placed 4th at the international fencing competition in Barcelona during the summer following her senior year.
 In 2012, the Mendham boys won the state championship, defeating Columbia High School, which had won the state title the previous two years and had been riding a streak of 49 consecutive dual match victories.
 The boys fencing team was épée team winner that same year.

 Field hockey

 The field hockey team won the North II Group I state sectional championship in 1975 and the North II Group III title in 1993.

 Wrestling

-The wrestling team won the North IV Group I state sectional championship in 2017, defeating rival school West Morris Central High School.
+The boys' wrestling team won the North IV Group I state sectional championship in 2017, defeating rival school West Morris Central High School.